Suspect arrested in 1996 Tupac Shakur shooting death | News Channel 3-12

 By Kyung Lah and Zoe Sottile, CNN

-(CNN) — An arrest has been made in Las Vegas in connection with the 1996 murder of rapper Tupac Shakur, a law enforcement source tells CNN.
+(CNN) — A grand jury has indicted Duane Keith “Keffe D” Davis on charges of murder with use of a deadly weapon in connection with the 1996 killing of rapper Tupac Shakur, Las Vegas authorities announced.

-The source, who has knowledge of the investigation, confirms the man arrested Friday morning is Duane Keith Davis, aka “Keffe D,” whose wife’s Henderson home was searched in July as part of the ongoing investigation into the shooting.
+Davis, 60, was arrested Friday morning in Las Vegas, according to authorities.
+His wife’s Henderson home was searched in July as part of the ongoing investigation into the shooting.

-Las Vegas Metro Police Department officials are planning to hold a news conference later Friday, the source said.

 Davis has long placed himself at the scene of the crime, saying he was in the front seat of the white Cadillac that came up beside Shakur’s car when shots rang out from the back seat, killing the musician.
 The rapper was shot four times and died six days later.